Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Introduction

-We propose a novel nested deep learning framework (NDL) to address these challenges.
-To address the first challenge, we propose a weight function for each channel, customized to its specific signal pattern within a given time range of interest.
-Then we allow the probability of the time segment containing a spike to be determined by a weighted combination of signals across all channels.
-For the second challenge, we design these weights to reflect the significance of each channel, providing insight into their importance in the spike detection process.
-This approach is superior to the traditional channel-based methods \citep{wilson1999spike, goelz2000wavelet}, which require the tedious process of labeling each channel to achieve similar results.
-NDL offers a faster inference process, enabling it to handle large volumes of data simultaneously.
-Furthermore, NDL considers the signal information from all the channels, which improves the prediction accuracy because there are often concurrent spikes that appear on multiple channels.
+Our NDL approach is superior to the traditional channel-based methods \citep{wilson1999spike, goelz2000wavelet}, which require the tedious process of labeling each channel to achieve similar results.
+NDL offers a faster inference process that can handle large volumes of data simultaneously.
+Furthermore, NDL considers the signal information from all channels, which improves the prediction accuracy because there are often concurrent spikes that appear on multiple channels.
 Moreover, because NDL is invariant to channel configurations, it can serve as a foundational model for integrating neurophysiological data from various modalities and can be fine-tuned to adapt to different new tasks.